 I was like a kid in the sandbox.
 On my hands and knees pulling any crab-grassy, thorny, prickly growths from my new garden beds and pathways.

 I related the pesky growths to wounds of my past.
-Despite the chance of getting my nails dirty or broken, I pulled out any remnants of hurtful words, actions, or patterns of the past along with the weeds.
+I pulled out any remnants of hurtful words, actions, dis-ease and patterns of the past along with the weeds.

-I told my mother, who is visiting this week, how happy I was to have the grubbery gone so I can prance around barefoot in my own backyard without fear of getting hurt.
+I told my mother how happy I was to have the grubbery gone so I can prance around barefoot in my own backyard without fear of getting hurt.

 “Or, you could wear shoes,” she said.